vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 ## High Level Requirements:
  ID | Description | Status
 ----|  ---------- | -----
-HR_1 | It should take input from players |
+HR_1 | It will take input from players |
-HR_2 | It should show which player won  |
+HR_2 | It will show which player won  |
-HR_3 | It should show game is draw |
+HR_3 | It will show game is draw |
-HR_4 | It should show invalid input if the player put an invalid move |
+HR_4 | It will show invalid input if the player puts an invalid move |
-HR_5 | It should show updated board of tic tac toe each time |
+HR_5 | It will show  the updated board of tic tac toe on each move |
+HR_6 | It should make a sound on each move |
 ## Low level Requirements:
  ID | Description | Status
 ----|  ---------- | -----
-LR_1 | It should show error if user give too many inputs |
-LR_2 | After completion of game it should show screen for new game or exit |
+LR_1 | The first player will start with 'X' |
+LR_2 | The second player will start with 'O' |
+LR_3 | Each player will have one input at a time |
+LR_4 | If the user gets 4 'X' or 4 'O', in vertical,horizontal or diagonal row, he'll win |